 Interview schedule design

-At first, we setup questionnaire related to our objectives and made 80 copies of questionnaire for 80 household.
-Our survey design was description and consistency in interview schedule was maintained with the objectives of the research.
-General information related to our research was topmost rank than after other information related to topics were included.
-Questionnaire was ordered in such a way that the preliminary question could generate the information required to fulfill the preliminary objective and vice versa.
+At first, we setup questionnaire related to our objectives and made 80 copies of questionnaire for 80 households.
+Our survey design was descriptive and consistency in interview schedule was maintained with the objectives of the research.
+General information related to our research was presented at the top, followed by the information related to other topics.
+Questionnaire was constructed in such a way that the preliminary question could generate the information required to fulfill the preliminary objective and vice versa.

 Field survey

-Field survey was conducted in Lekam Rural Municipality of Darchula district to collect information from the selected respondents.
-Field survey was conducted through FGD and KII were executed before the starting of main survey.
+The field survey was conducted through the FGD and KII in Lekam Rural Municipality of Darchula district to collect information from the selected respondents before the starting of main survey.
 Collected information in the field survey was recorded in the questionnaire with suitable code.
 Field survey was carried out in the way decided by sampling framework.

 Data processing

-Primary data collected through field survey and secondary data collected through research was compiled, processed and analyzed to generate meaningful information.
+Primary data collected through field survey and secondary data collected through research was compiled, processed, and analyzed to generate meaningful information.
 Data collected through household survey was cleaned, coded and compiled and entered in MS 2019 to prepare fairly clear database.
 Data were coded with the suitable codes and missing was checked.
 Frequency counts, cross tab, comparison of mean and variance was done to generate meaningful information.

 Data analysis and statistical models used